 Recommended SMT Installation

-The following is NIC's suggested guidelines for Surface Mount (SMT) installation.
 A typical reflow profile is provided below.
 Mass of all components and Circuit Card Assembly should be considered when establishing a reflow procedure.
 Higher density board populations may take longer to achieve reflow temperatures.
 The temperatures shown below are the temperatures at the NIC component.

 NIC builds its surface mount components using high temperature solders.
 Standard alloys (Sn63) should be used for installation.